-Parents have the authority to go into the Skyward student system and make changes to their student's address and phone numbers electronically.
+Parents have the authority to go into Focus and make changes to their student's address and phone numbers electronically.
 BISD encourages the updating of that information so we can contact the parent in the event of an emergency.
 This information is especially important on the emergency health card.